Solene-Moine/databot/README.md

   - 📜 **Smart dataset previews**.
 Get concise summaries of each dataset before making your choice, saving you time and effort.
   - 🤖 **One-click chatbot creation**.
 Found what you need?
 Just hit "Generate Bot", and DataBot will take over and analyze your selected datasets.
 - 🔄 **Synonym-powered search**.
 No matches?
 ParentBot suggests alternative keywords and related terms to help you uncover hidden gems.
 - 🌍 **Expandable access**.
 Need more sources?
-Easily integrate additional Open Data platforms in just a few steps ! (see Enhancement section)
+Easily integrate additional Open Data platforms in just a few steps ! (see Dataset Search Process section)

 ![Parentbot Main UI Screenshot](docs/source/img/parentbot_mainUI.png)

 ![Parentbot Expander Screenshot](docs/source/img/parentbot_expandercontent.png)

+Below is the structural graph of the ParentBot, showing states, intents, and transitions. (see [**BESSER Agentic Framework**](https://github.com/BESSER-PEARL/bot-framework))

 ![Parentbot State graph](docs/source/img/parentbot_graph.png)

-Here is the structural graph of the ParentBot, showing states, intents, and transitions. (see [**BESSER Agentic Framework**](https://github.com/BESSER-PEARL/bot-framework))
 The conversation starts in neutral_state, where the bot greets the user and asks how it can help.
 The user typically requests a dataset, e.g.:

 "Hello!
 Can you provide a dataset on electric sockets?"